Hazardous Mutation: Influences

 Each member of the band listed some of their influences on this album in the Hazardous Mutation Bonus DVD.
 In the interviews on the DVD Tony Foresta stated he was influenced by Caustic Christ, Baroness, D.R.I., and The Accüsed.
 Ryan Waste was influenced by many underground bands such as Razor, Hallows Eve, Menacer and Whiplash.
 Dave Witte was influenced by Slayer and ACDC.
 Land Phil's influences come mostly from death metal, i.e. Cannibal Corpse, Obituary, and Deicide.
 Overall influences shared by the band include Exodus, Vio-lence, Forbidden, and Annihilation Time.

 Cover art

 The cover art was done by Ed Repka, who has done artwork for other metal bands such as Megadeth, Death, Massacre, Nuclear Assault, Merciless Death, etc. The cover is related to the song "Hazardous Mutation", in which people without chemical suits are turned into mutants.
-The surviving humans are being chased by a mob of mutants in a red dump-truck KamAz.
+The surviving humans are being chased by a mob of mutants in a red Kamaz dump-truck.